refinedev/refine/documentation/docs/core/refine-component/index.md

 > For more information, refer to the [Refine telemetry documentation &#8594](/further-readings/telemetry.md)

+### disableRouteChangeHandler

+`RouteChangeHandler` is a component that handles route changes within your Refine application.
+You can disable this by setting `disableRouteChangeHandler` to `true`.

 ### redirect

 By default, Refine redirects to the `list` page of the resource after a successful form mutation.
 To change this behavior based on the form [action](/docs/data/hooks/use-form/#actions), set `redirect` as follows: